 The James Hutton Institute combines activities in its upland and lowland experimental farms to form its LEAF Innovation Centre.
 The farms offer long term research platforms, dedicated to putting the science of sustainable farming into practice.

-The Institute will be hosting Open Farm Sunday 2015 on 7 June.
+The Institute hosted Open Farm Sunday 2015 on 7 June.
+2015 was a record year for Open Farm Sunday in the UK.
 Check the OFS2015 page for news and information.

 2015 is the International Year of Soils (IYS) a UN initiative to be implemented by FAO.
 The Hutton has a full programme of activities lined up.
 See more of the objectives on the IYS page.